 Partnering the sneakers with clothing is a breeze.
 It can accommodate any type of pants from sweats, joggers, denim jeans, chinos, and many more due to its smooth and classic interphase.
 Sporty clothes and shorts also fit the bill.

 Aside from the obvious ULS remade H-strap, the low top also has unique color contrasts that easily attracts the eye of the public.
 Prominent colorways are white/black, black/white, and white/collegiate navy/red.

 Millennials of the current day would most probably have no immediate knowledge about the deeply embedded success of Reebok and why it came to be.
 Their fathers or mothers and god-labeled relatives had the luxury to experience it otherwise especially during the time where aerobics was a massive hit during the late 70s to early 80s.

 It all started when Paul Fireman fell in love with a UK-based footwear producer by the name of Reebok which, some of us sneakerheads knew, came from the Afrikaans term for the gazelle.
-Not the Adidas indoor football sneaker, but the actual four-legged prey roaming the African safari.
+Not the Adidas indoor soccer sneaker, but the actual four-legged prey roaming the African safari.
 Going back to the UK sports brand, Fireman gradually acquired the rights to distribute Reebok goods in 1979 and called the subsidiary Reebok USA Ltd.

 Reebok stepped out of their comfort zone and introduced a revolutionary exercise shoe in 1982 by the name of Freestyle.
 By capitalizing on the growing deficit of female-focused footwear, Reebok was able to catapult their brand name to incredible lengths which were reflected in more than a million sales by the end of the same year.
 The success of the Freestyle remained unhindered up to this day which was also the main reason why the brand expanded into other ventures.